aleksey-hoffman/sigma-file-manager/README.md

 # Supporters

 This app is free but is needs supporters to stay alive and to keep improving.
-Please consider supporting it on Boosty.
+Please consider supporting it.

 The people and companies show below are currently funding this project.
 Thanks to them I can keep working on this app, they are the reason good quality free software can exist.

-## Sponsors - tier 2
+## Level-2 sponsor

 Become the first supporter

-## Sponsors - tier 1
+## Level-1 sponsor

 Become the first supporter

-## Generous supporters
+## Level-4 supporter

 <table>
   <tbody>